 the different treatment of costs in the CUSC charging methodology leading to a “post code lottery” issue, whereby the costs to the distribution connecting customer for transmission reinforcement works are dependent on decisions outside the customer’s or DNO’s control, and which may be made on the basis of efficiency for the transmission network, or where, for some DNO areas, costs are not passed onto the customer at all.

-Secondly, the Working Group identified nine options, which were consulted on, four of which relate to each of the identified defects above, and one of which retains the status quo but with additional clarity placed within the existing legal text to bring consistency across DNOs.
+The Working Group identified nine options, which were consulted on, four of which relate to each of the identified defects above, and one of which retains the status quo but with additional clarity placed within the existing legal text to bring consistency across DNOs.
 Following the first consultation, the Working Group agreed to progress up to seven of these options (depending on further work.)

 The Working Group recognised a limitation in the DCUSA, which allows for a maximum of four options to be presented for voting under each Change Proposal (the original proposal and up to three alternatives), which meant it would not be possible to progress all the identified solutions under DCP 461.

-The Secretariat, acting on behalf of the Working Group, proposed this approach at the January 2026 Open Panel session and requested that the CPs be approved ‘ex-committee’, to allow progress to be maintained.
-The Panel agreed to review them outside of the usual timeframes, approving the CPs on DD MON YYYY.

-Following this second consultation and further refinement of the solutions, DCPs 461A, 461B and 461C will be progressed to the change report phase, for Panel approval, and issued for voting.
+To facilitate progress on the various options under consideration, the Working Group may raiseadditional Change Proposals (CPs) in parallel with the development of this consultation.
+The options outlined within this consultation will be incorporated into the relevant change proposals following the conclusion of the consultation phase, and will form part of the change report phase prior to being presented to Parties for voting.

 Governance